NUTRITION SYSTEMS SUGAR BEETS

 NUTRITION SYSTEMS SUGAR BEETS: Basic

-Additional mineral nutrition of plants
+Additional mineral nutrition, increased productivity of photosynthesis

 Products that are used in the scheme